-Otoplasty; Ear pinning; Ear surgery - cosmetic
+Otoplasty; Ear pinning; Ear surgery - cosmetic; Ear reshaping; Pinnaplasty

-During the most common method of cosmetic ear surgery, a surgeon makes a cut in the back of the ear and removes the skin to see the ear cartilage.
+During the most common method of cosmetic ear surgery, the surgeon makes a cut in the back of the ear and removes the skin to see the ear cartilage.
 The cartilage is folded to reshape the ear, bringing it closer to the head.
 Sometimes the surgeon will cut the cartilage before folding it.
 Sometimes skin is removed from behind the ear.
 Stitches are used to close the wound.

-Why the Procedure Is Performed
+Why the Procedure is Performed

 After the Procedure

-The ear bandages are removed after 2 - 4 days.
-However, the child will need to wear a light head wrap or headband for 2 - 3 weeks to help the area heal.
-The child can return to school and normal activities when the ears heal.
+The ear bandages are removed after 2 to 4 days.
+A head wrap or headband needs to be worn for 2 to 3 weeks to help the area heal.

 Scars are very light and are hidden in the creases behind the ears.

-Adamson PA, Doud Galli SK, Chen T. Otoplasty.
-In: Cummings CS, Flint PW, Haughey BH, et al, eds.
-Otolaryngology: Head & Neck Surgery.
-5th ed.
-Philadelphia, Pa: Mosby Elsevier; 2010:chap 33.
+Adamson PA, Doud Galli SK, Kim AJ.
+Otoplasty.
+In: Flint PW, Haughey BH, Lund VJ, et al, eds.
+Cummings Otolaryngology: Head & Neck Surgery.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 31.

-Review Date: 10/22/2013
+Review Date: 10/13/2015

-Reviewed By: David A. Lickstein, MD, FACS, Specializing in Cosmetic and Reconstructive Plastic Surgery, Palm Beach Gardens, FL.
+Reviewed By: Hebe Molmenti, MD, PhD, private practice specializing in plastic and reconstructive surgery, Baltimore, MD.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.